paul-hammant/tbd/content/publications/index.md

-                                                    off master or trunk rather than on long-lived feature branches is still one of the most controversial ideas in the Agile canon, despite the fact it is the norm in high-performing organizations such as Google.3
+                                                    off master or trunk rather than on long-lived feature branches is still one of the most controversial ideas in the Agile canon, despite the fact it is the norm in high-performing organizations such as Google.
                                                     Indeed, many practitioners express surprise that this practice is in fact implied by continuous integration, but it is: The clue is in the word 'integration.'<span style="font-size: 120%">&rdquo;</span>